 him with joy and thankfulness from God, according to the gift that has been vouchsafed to him, and let us honour the Lord thus in His gift.
 Let us also ourselves seek to bear testimony in love to those who are round us, that they may escape the wrath to come.
 If God raises up from the midst of those who are gathered together a brother who is able to exhort or exercise some other gift, let him do it with simplicity for the good of all, watching much over his own heart, lest it should become a snare to him.
 It is always dangerous for the soul to be put forward: a man does not cease to be a simple brother, because he has a gift which makes him the servant of all.

-Never make any regulations*;* the Holy Spirit will guide you, if you rest on Him, and if you rely upon God who is ever faithful.
+Never make any regulations; the Holy Spirit will guide you, if you rest on Him, and if you rely upon God who is ever faithful.
 Seek to be imbued with the spirit as well as the letter of the word; and act in each case under the direction of God, always trusting His word.
 He will know how to raise up helps, if it be necessary: only believe.

 As to discipline, remember that cutting off is the extreme resource.
 The children of a family may be obliged, according to the wisdom of their Father, to refuse all intercourse with one of their brethren; but does not the heart understand in what spirit this is to be done?
-To preserve the holiness of the Lord&#8217;s table is a positive duty.
-We owe it to Christ Himself, Cases may present themselves, where we repel with fear the manifestation of sin (@Jude 23); but, on the other hand, beware of a judicial spirit, as of fire in your house.
-The Christian who knows Himself best, and who loves most, will never fail to exercise discipline when he is obliged to do it; but he will do it, as on the part of Christ&#8217;s heart that has been grieved&#8212; the heart of Him who ever loves, and with the sense that the flesh is also in himself.
+To preserve the holiness of the Lord's table is a positive duty.
+We owe it to Christ Himself.
+Cases may present themselves, where we repel with fear the manifestation of sin (@Jude 23); but, on the other hand, beware of a judicial spirit, as of fire in your house.
+The Christian who knows Himself best, and who loves most, will never fail to exercise discipline when he is obliged to do it; but he will do it, as on the part of Christ's heart that has been grieved -- the heart of Him who ever loves, and with the sense that the flesh is also in himself.
 Moreover, if it be a question of excommunication, all ought to take a part in it, not because they have a right to it (for what would be the spirit of a child who could insist on his right to take a part in the exclusion of one of his brothers!), but because the conscience of all must be purified, and because the whole assembly must be, through this act, separated from a sin which demands the putting away.

 If God raises up in your midst persons who watch over souls, who, jealous of seeing them respond to the grace of Christ, feed them on that grace, and plead both for them and with them, it is a precious gift from the Lord.